 But my journey wasn’t over.
 There was much more to come.

 What has your scoliosis journey entailed?
 Please share your story in the comments below.

-Check back for the rest of June’s story.
 In the next segment, she talks about her last round of surgeries and how the experience motivated her to write her books and gave her a new purpose to help others understand what it’s like to live with scoliosis.